Tinana, Queensland: Education

 Tinana State School is a government primary (Prep–6) school for boys and girls at 239 Gympie Road.
 It includes a special education program.
 In 2015, it had an enrolment of 509 students with 38 teachers (33 full-time equivalent).
 In 2018, the school had an enrolment of 498 students with 41 teachers (34 full-time equivalent) and 28 non-teaching staff (19 full-time equivalent).

 There are no secondary schools in Tinana.
 The nearest government secondary school is Maryborough State High School in neighbouring Maryborough to the north-east.

 Amenities

-The Tinana branch of the Queensland Country Women's Association met at the CWA hall at 56 Gympie Road before closing..
+The Tinana branch of the Queensland Country Women's Association met at the CWA hall at 56 Gympie Road before closing, the building is now used as the Second Life Women's Hub..

 There are a number of parks in the locality, including: